GLOBAL MARKETS-Stocks set new highs, dollar weakens on data

 By Herbert Lash

-Brent oil prices, the global benchmark, held near five-month highs and were on track for the biggest weekly gain since late July.
-Forecasts for rising demand and the gradual restart of U.S. oil refineries after Hurricane Harvey pushed up prices.
+Brent oil prices, the global benchmark, held near five-month highs and were on track for the biggest weekly gain since late July on forecasts for rising demand and the gradual restart of U.S. oil refineries after Hurricane Harvey.

 Gold fell after a European Central Bank official called for scaling back the bank’s stimulus program.
-Losses were capped when weaker-than-expected U.S. retail sales renewed doubts the Federal Reserve will raise rates in December.
+Losses were capped when weaker-than-expected U.S. retail sales renewed doubts the Federal Reserve will raise rate again in December.

-Interest rates are lower than at the beginning of the year which makes stocks more attractive, as does a back-drop of a growing global economy, said Rahul Shah, chief executive of Ideal Asset Management in New York.
+Interest rates are lower than at the beginning of the year which is helping lift equities, as is a back-drop of a growing global economy, said Rahul Shah, chief executive of Ideal Asset Management in New York.

 “We made it through the summer without a significant correction.
 As we head into earnings season, there’s a potential for the market to go even higher,” Shah said.

-Some of the big tech companies that form a large part of the indexes offer above-average growth at reasonable valuations, he said.
-Any dip in the equity market because of North Korean missile tests offer investors a buying opportunity, he said.
+Any dip in the equity market because of North Korean missile tests offer a buying opportunity for investors, he said.

 “They tend to talk loud with their threats,” Shah said about North Korea.
 “But in terms of the actual commission of those threats, I don’t think it’s destabilising to the market.”